Holic75/KingmakerRebalance/README.md

 - Kinetic Chirurgeon looses wild talents instead of infusions/infusion specializations/metakinesis,
 - Multiattack feat can be selected by any character, and it works on them the same way it would work on animal companion/eidolon (i.e. either reduces secondary attacks penalty to -2, or gives one iterative attack with primary hand natural weapon if character has less than 3 natural attacks),
 - Dark Elementalist will restore up to 3 burn points when using Soul Power (optional),
-- Psychockineticist receives only -1 to wis skils and will savingthrows (optional).
+- Psychockineticist receives only -1 to wis skils and will savingthrows (optional),
+- Theurgy feat gives +1 caster level to arcane spells if you spend a divine spell slot instead of pnp effect; this feat allows to reduce Mystic Theurge spell level requirement for one of the classes.